Empty Alcove / Rotting Figure, 2025

 Rotting Figure, 2025

-Rotting Figure (2025) installation views.
-Images 1 - 4, courtesy Chisenhale Gallery, London, photographer Andy Keate.
-Images 5 - 8, courtesy Spike Island, Bristol, photographer Rob Harris.
+Image credits: Rotting Figure (2025) installation views.
+Images 1 - 3, courtesy Chisenhale Gallery, London, photographer Andy Keate.
+Images 4 - 6, courtesy Spike Island, Bristol, photographer Rob Harris.

 Credits